skellis46/slipbox/literature notes/Damasio - Feeling and Knowing.md

 > Eventually, when multicellular and multisystem organisms became all the rage—that was about three and a half billion years later—homeostasis was assisted by newly evolved coordinating devices known as nervous systems.
 The stage was set for those nervous systems to not just manage actions but also represent patterns.
 Maps and images were on their way, and minds—the feeling and conscious minds that nervous systems made possible—became the result.
 Gradually, over a few hundred million years, homeostasis began to be partly governed by minds.
 All that was needed now for life to be managed even better, was creative reasoning based on memorized knowledge.

-- maps and patterns for keynote
+- maps and patterns for keynote [[pressure, stress and strain - the body in time]]

 > Sensing (detecting) is most basic, and I believe it is present in all living forms.
 Minding is next.
 It requires a nervous system and the creation of representations and images, the critical component of minds.
 Mental images flow relentlessly in time and are infinitely open to manipulation so as to yield novel images.
 As we will see, minding opens the way to feeling and consciousness.
 There is not much hope of elucidating consciousness if we do not insist on distinguishing these intermediate steps.